DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

 ## Including Custom Analytics Code

-The analysis function `analytics_function` is the method that contains the specific functionality for the extension.
+The analysis function `my_analytics_function` (or whatever you choose to name it) is the method that contains the specific functionality for the extension.
 It implements what the extension should be doing when being invoked from disy Cadenza.
-This method takes two arguments,  `metadata` and `data`.
+This method takes two arguments,  `metadata` and `data`, which both will be passed to it automatically when the extension is invoked from Cadenza.

 ```
-def analytics_function (metadata: ca.RequestMetadata, data: pd.DataFrame):
+def my_analytics_function (metadata: ca.RequestMetadata, data: pd.DataFrame):
     # do something
     return #something
 ```